luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-MudBlazor/README.md

 </div>
 ```

-## 7. Add a new razor component for testing the MudBlazor components
+## 7. Add a new razor component (Alert) for testing the MudBlazor components

+Note for more info about the MudBlazor Alert component visit this URL: https://mudblazor.com/components/alert

 We right click on the Pages folder and then we select the menu option Add New Razor Component and we set the new component name: MudBlazorComponent.razor